fiveoutofnine/cool-contracts/README.md

 # cool-contracts
-A compilation of cool/fun/interesting smart contracts.
+A compilation of smart contracts I find cool/fun/interesting.

 * <b>On-Chain Chess Engine</b> by [<b>5/9</b>](https://github.com/fiveoutofnine/): an on-chain chess engine, where you play against a smart contract, and each move is minted as an NFT (+ on-chain art and metadata).
     * [Code](https://github.com/fiveoutofnine/fiveoutofnine-chess/)